All Episodes

 You know, that can't happen again.

-And then nine, and that that's a universal issue.
+And that's a universal issue.

-But anybody with a heart, conscience, and soul, you know, looks at what happened to George Floyd and looks at what's happening in American cities and says this has got to stop.
+But anybody with a heart, conscience, and soul, you know, looks at what happened to George Floyd and looks at what's happening in American cities and says, this has got to stop.

 And I don't see New York doing it.